 Incorrect submissions: Please carefully review submitted files.
 Make sure that you submitted the version that you intended and that it uploaded corrected.
-Corrections after the assignment closes will only be accepted by decision of the professor, within 24 hours of the original deadline, and with a 30% penalty.
+Corrections will only be accepted by decision of the professor.
+If allowed, these will only be accepted within 24 hours of the original deadline and there will be a minimum 30% penalty.